 Are you starting a new garden or trying out some different plants this season?
 You should always wait at least two to three weeks after planting something before spraying the liquid plant fertilizer.
 Waiting will ensure that roots don’t get damaged if the soil is dry.

 As you schedule your fertilizing times, another thing to consider is the local weather forecast.
 Check the radar before you head out to the garden to spray.
-It’s best to wait until after heavy rainfall rather than applying it right before.
+It’s best to wait until after heavy rainfall rather than apply it right before.

 After the rain has settled and the sun is shining again, your garden will be ready for liquid plant fertilizer.
 You don’t have to worry about light showers, but if it’s about to torrential downpour, save the fertilizer for another day.
 This way, you’ll know your time and money were well spent!